Apollyon9/Eris9/README.md

 I like messing with apple device internals however, sadly that usually ISN'T with python unless we count pylera1n or ipwndfu

-Currently trying to learn C-sharp aka brain damage
+Currently trying to learn C++ which is surprisingly reasonable

 **OPEN TO JOIN ANY PROJECTS**